jonmarksearle/poetry_migration/CODE_STANDARDS.md

 - All helper functions used by a function must appear as a group immediately before that function.
 - Use list/dict comprehensions over loops, unless less readable.
 - Use meaningful names over comments.
-- Use 1-line docstrings for helper functions only when behavior is non-obvious.
+- Use 1-line docstrings for helper functions only when behaviour is non-obvious.
 - Use 1-line docstrings for all non-helper functions, and helper functions > 5 lines.
 - Use precise type hints.
 Avoid `Any` unless unavoidable.
 - Use `typing.Protocol` for interfaces.